Protecting Your Property During Divorce

 If you are going through a divorce, you are likely concerned about how the dissolution of your marriage will affect your property and finances.
 You want to ensure that you will be able to continue supporting yourself and your children after the divorce.

-The attorneys at LeVine, Ehrman & Horberg Ltd., have been practicing divorce and family law for a combined 80 years.
+The attorneys at LeVine Ehrman Ltd. have been practicing divorce and family law for a combined total of 80 years.
 We fight hard for our clients’ best interests.
+Call 708-840-7779 to discuss your legal options with us today.

 Setting Expectations For Equitable Distribution